-Linn County officials urge all residents to do their part to help slow the spread of COVID-19 by staying home as much as possible, maintaining a physical distance of 6 feet between themselves and others, and washing hands frequently with soap and water for at least 20 seconds.
+Linn County officials urge all residents to do their part to help slow the spread of COVID-19 by staying home as much as possible, maintaining a physical distance of 6 feet between themselves and others, wearing a cloth face covering in public settings, and washing hands frequently with soap and water for at least 20 seconds.
 Doing so will help to reduce the spread of the virus, ease the burden on our hospital and healthcare system, and protect those most vulnerable in our community.

 This is an evolving situation at the national, state, and local levels.
 Agencies are working to provide updated information to the public as it becomes available.
 For general questions, please call 211.

-- Linn County Conservation campgrounds, playgrounds and lodges
+Linn County Conservation campgrounds, playgrounds and lodges are open.

 Non-essential public meetings have been canceled until further notice.